-These merit-based scholarships are established to provide assistance with tuition and fees to students who have excelled academically and have demonstrated a commitment to excellence through the pursuit of additional education and training.
-The applicant must have Demonstrated Academic Excellence such as high college entrance score such as Scholastic Level Exam Scores, high Grade Point Average from high school, or excellent Grade Point Average in the program of study at the College.
-Those who successfully completed the GED Program and achieved exceptional GED scores may also apply for this scholarship.
+These merit-based scholarships are established to aid with tuition and fees to students who have excelled academically and have demonstrated a commitment to excellence through the pursuit of additional education and training.
+The applicant must have demonstrated academic achievement such as high college entrance scores, a 3.5 GPA. or above from high school, and at least a 3.5 GPA in the program of study at Helms College.

-Helms College Distinguished Award recipients are eligible to receive from \$500 to \$1,500 per quarter, paid after successful completion of each quarter.
-This award is designated for all students and is renewable up to the maximum number of terms to complete the program of study as determined by the course catalog.
+Helms College Distinguished Award recipients are eligible to receive an initial award of \$500.00 and prorated awards at each quarter/payment period based on the number of credit hours/clock hours in their program of study.
+This award is designated for new students and is renewable up to the maximum number of terms to complete the program of study as determined by the course catalog.
 Students will not be eligible for this funding for courses that must be repeated.
+Maximum award amounts are outlined below.